-In the lead-up to the nuclear security summit in The Hague, Advancing Nuclear Security: Evaluating Progress and Setting New Goals outlines what was accomplished in a four-year effort launched in 2009 to secure nuclear material around the globe—and what remains to be done.
+In the lead-up to the nuclear security summit, Advancing Nuclear Security: Evaluating Progress and Setting New Goals outlines what was accomplished in a four-year effort launched in 2009 to secure nuclear material around the globe—and what remains to be done.
 The effort made significant progress, but some weapons-usable nuclear materials still remain “dangerously vulnerable."
 The authors highlight the continuing danger of nuclear and radiological terrorism and call for urgent action.

-Leaders at the 2010 nuclear security summit agreed on the goal of securing all vulnerable nuclear material in four years, but the factors that drive and/or constrain changes in nuclear security are not well understood.
-Matthew Bunn and Eben Harrell surveyed selected nuclear security professionals in countries with nuclear weapons, HEU, or separated plutonium, to explore this issue.
-This first-of-its-kind paper describes the survey, its results, and implications for strengthening global nuclear security.
+Leaders at the 2010 nuclear security summit agreed on the goal of securing all vulnerable nuclear material in four years, but the factors that drive and/or constrain nuclear security changes are not well understood.
+Matthew Bunn and Eben Harrell surveyed nuclear security professionals in countries with nuclear weapons, HEU, or separated plutonium to explore this issue.
+This paper describes the survey, its results, and implications for strengthening global nuclear security.

 Journal Article, Arms Control Today

-By Jaganath Sankaran, Research Fellow, International Security Program/Project on Managing the Atom
+By Jaganath Sankaran, Associate, International Security Program/Project on Managing the Atom